 Paradoxically, Matheny points out that a major holdup to delivering such weapons—months after $1.1 billion in military aid was promised—are bottlenecks in the semiconductor supply chains.
 “The problem is temporary, but it only goes to underline what a priority it is for the U.S. to ensure that Taiwan has the right defense systems to project its own security, in the most timely way possible.”

-While chip supplies are indeed rebalancing after the epic shortages of 2020-2022, largely due to the economic downturn, such “temporary” shortages can be sure to recur, as well as price volatility.
-Hence Resilinc’s recommendation for supply chain managers to to understand all the linkages and interdependencies therein.
+Resilinc’s recommendation for Supply Chain Managers is to understand all the linkages and interdependencies within semiconductor supply chains.
 While there may not be much a supply chain pro can do to influence the course of geopolitics if China invaded Taiwan, there’s no substitute for being prepared and capable of responding to disasters of all types with precautionary measures like advanced buys or qualifying secondary suppliers for items from risky locations.